Let’s stop ignoring destruction of our kangaroos.

 World’s largest wildlife slaughter

-Coincidentally coming to Canberra on March 15 (see poster at right) is a new documentary KANGAROO just being released in Australia after a packed-house reception in the United States.
+Coincidentally a new documentary KANGAROO, A Love-Hate Story has just been released in Australia after a packed-house reception in the United States.

 Drawing on many voices – from Australia Zoo’s Terri Irwin and ethicist Peter Singer to ex shooters, graziers, scientists and meat and hide processors – it tells the story of the little-known slaughter of kangaroos for a commercial trade that has been dubbed the world’s largest ongoing killing of wildlife – only it hasn’t been nearly as well known as the commercial slaughter of harp seals or whales that we condemn.